-British Values are reflected in our school’s Christian FAITH values (Forgiveness Acceptance Inspiration Trust Hope).
-At Temple Ewell CEP School, in addition to focused class teaching British Values are reinforced regularly and in the following ways:
+British values are reflected in our school’s Christian vision (Faith in God, Ourselves and each Other) and FAITH values (Forgiveness, Acceptance, Inspiration, Trust, Hope).
+In addition to focussed class teaching British Values are reinforced regularly and in the following ways:

-Temple Ewell CEP School is a nurturing and pupil focused school, in its very nature democratic.
+Temple Ewell Church of England Primary School is a nurturing and pupil focused school, in its very nature democratic.

-Each year the children vote for their House Captain and Vice Captain.
+Each year the children vote for their House Captain.
 The candidates campaign and present their ‘offer’ before a secret ballot of pupils is made.

 Opinions of the children are frequently sought through questionnaires and as an intrinsic part of our Quality First Teaching.
 Children with SEND are regularly consulted regarding their provision.

 The importance of laws, whether they be those that govern the class, the school, or the country are consistently reinforced at Temple Ewell Church of England Primary School.